 We have such visions

-when our clear as fresh glass newborns are handed to us
+when our fresh glass newborns are handed to us

 as if we are trustworthy curators.